andreariba/DeepCycle/README.md

 ## Automated detection of the transitions between cell cycle phases

-The script in ./theta_annotation/ runs the estimation of the different thetas associated to the different phase transitions.
+The script in ./theta_annotation/ runs the estimation of the thetas associated to the different phase transitions (G1/S, S/G2 and M/G1).
 The input anndata has to contains the obs['cell_cycle_theta'] and the layers 'Ms' and 'Mu' from scVelo.
 ```
-python estimate_cell_cycle_transitions.py --help
+$python estimate_cell_cycle_transitions.py --help
 usage: estimate_cell_cycle_transitions.py [-h] --input_adata INPUT_ADATA
                                           --gene_phase_dict GENE_PHASE_DICT